binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 * <a href="https://github.com/purpleteam-labs/purpleteam/projects/1" target="_blank">Public Roadmap</a>
 * <a href="https://github.com/purpleteam-labs/purpleteam/blob/main/CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a>

-purpleteam-labs also has a submission in with Google Summer of Code for students this year.
+PurpleTeam-Labs also has a submission in with Google Summer of Code for students this year.
 We've got plenty to work on, so here's hoping!

-## purpleteam Next Steps
+## PurpleTeam Next Steps

 We will be getting started on a documentation site (not just a [hosted doc git repo](https://doc.purpleteam-labs.com/)) soon.
 We will also be working on a real website.
-If you have a Dev Team that is keen to try purpleteam out, reach out to us if you need to.
+If you have a Dev Team that is keen to try PurpleTeam out, reach out to us if you need to.
 We are always looking for people to work on the codebase.
 Even if you're a student, it's a great way to learn about security, by coding it.